-What is the pre-custody process for an in-kind transfer or rollover of directly owned real estate?
+What are the steps for an in-kind transfer or rollover of directly owned real estate to STRATA?

 This self-check helps identify potential prohibited transactions or disqualified persons early in the process and ensures the required documentation is gathered before proceeding.
 Transactions involving prohibited transactions and/or disqualified persons STRATA is unable to process, including, but not limited to: